Influencer Backdoor Attack on Semantic Segmentation: Experiments

 \subsection{Quantitative evaluation}

-We apply baseline IBA and its variants (NNI and PRL) to create poisoned samples and inject them into training datasets to create models trained on poisoned datasets, respectively.
-The experiments are conducted on different datasets (VOC and Cityscapes) using different models (PSPNet and DeepLabV3) under different poisoning rates.
-When poisoning training samples with NNI, the upper bound $\bm{U}$ of the neighbor area is set to $30$ on VOC and $60$ on Cityscapes, and the lower bound $\bm{L}$ is all $0$.
-For PRL, the number of pixels being relabeled is set to $100$.
-The analysis of these hyper-parameters is shown in Sec.~\ref{sec:ab}.
+We apply the baseline IBA and its variants (NNI, PRL) to create poisoned samples.
+The experiments are conducted on different datasets (VOC and Cityscapes) using different models (PSPNet, DeepLabV3 and SegFormer) under different poisoning rates.
+When poisoning training samples with NNI, the upper bound $\bm{U}$ of the neighbor area is set to $30$ on VOC and $60$ for Cityscapes, and the lower bound $\bm{L}$ is all $0$.
+For PRL, the number of pixels being relabeled is set to $50000$ for both 2 datasets.
+The analysis of PRL hyperparameters is shown in Appendix~\ref{app:prl_design}.

-\textbf{Attacking victim pixels under free-position IBA.} In the scenario of free-position IBA, the trigger is also positioned around victim pixels in the Poisoned Test.
-The ASR scores are reported in Tab.~\ref{exp:main}.

-The baseline IBA can achieve about $95\%$ ASR when poisoning $20\%$ of the Cityscapes training set or $10\%$ of the VOC training set.
+\textbf{Increased Attack Success Rate with low poisoning rates} As shown in Fig.~\ref{fig:ASR_result}, The baseline IBA can achieve about $95\%$ ASR when poisoning $20\%$ of the Cityscapes training set or $10\%$ of the VOC training set.
 The results show the feasibility of IBA on the segmentation model.
 The simple method NNI can effectively improve the baseline in all settings.
-Besides, PRL, which is designed for long-distance IBA can also outperform the baseline IBA in most cases since it improves the context aggregation ability in general.
-NNI clearly outperforms PRL since it poisons the trigger in test samples in the same way as in the poisoning stage.

-\textbf{Attacking victim pixels under Long-distance IBA.} We also conduct Poisoned Test in the more practical scenario of long-distance IBA where the trigger can only be positioned at a long distance to victim pixels.
-We position the triggers at different distances to victim pixels in the Poisoned Test.
-Concretely, we set the lower bound and upper bound $(\bm{L},\bm{U})$ to be $(0,60)$, $(60,90)$ and $(90,120)$ respectively to position the trigger on Cityscapes dataset with DeepLabV3.
-The ASR scores are reported in Tab.~\ref{exp:dis}.
+Besides, PRL, with less constraint on the trigger-victim distance, can surprisingly outperform both the baseline IBA and NNI.
+By applying IBA, we can achieve a $95\%$ ASR through poisoning only about $7\%$ of the Cityscapes training set or $5\%$ of VOC training set.
+Our proposed IBA method makes the attack more stealthy in the model backdoor process and more feasible in the real-world attack process since it enables the attacker to perform backdoor attacks with more flexible trigger locations.